 Planning ahead is essential to managing debt.
 If you plan to borrow each year you are in school, estimate the total amount you will borrow.
-Then use a sample loan repayment table to calculate how much you will have to pay each month.
+Then use the Office of Federal Student Aid's Loan Simulator (please have FSA ID and password available, to calculate student loan payments and review payment plans to best meet your needs).
 To decide how much to borrow, you can use the criteria lenders use when they consider an applicant's ability to repay: The total monthly payment for all student loan debts should not exceed 8% of your gross monthly salary.

 What happens to my financial aid if I drop all my classes for the term?

 The school is required to recalculate the budget to determine if you may keep any of the money.
 The recalculation is based on when, in the semester, you dropped your classes.
 Both the school and the student are required to notify the lender that you are no longer enrolled for the term.
 If you later reenroll, it is your responsibility to notify the lender that you are back in school, and you need to find out if your loan is still in its grace period or whether a deferment needs to be requested.

 Why isn't my loan for the full amount I was awarded?